mutecomm/mute/doc/keyserver.md

 Messages share certain common fields:
 - `VERSION`: The protocol version, as string.
 E.g. "0.1a".
 - `MSGCOUNT`: Integer that must increase for each message of the same type for the same user.
-Encoded as JSON decimal.
+Encoded as JSON integer.
 - `NOTAFTER`: 64bit unixtime after which the key(s) offered by the message should not be used anymore.
-Encoded as JSON decimal.
+Encoded as JSON integer.
 - `NOTBEFORE`: 64bit unixtime before which the key(s) offered by the message should not be used yet.
-Encoded as JSON decimal.
+Encoded as JSON integer.

 #### Lists of cryptographic keys